johnfedoruk/bangular/integration/README.md

 ## Render3 tests

-The directory `hello_world_cli` contains a test for render3 used with the angular cli.
+The directory `hello_world_cli` contains a test for render3 used with the bangular cli.

-If the Angular CLI is modified to generate a render3 application this should be replaced with that project.
+If the Bangular CLI is modified to generate a render3 application this should be replaced with that project.

-If the render3 is updated to support the Angular 5 bootstrap a version of this project should be created that uses the Angular 5 bootstrap.
+If the render3 is updated to support the Bangular 5 bootstrap a version of this project should be created that uses the Bangular 5 bootstrap.

 ## Writing an integration test